microsoft/promptflow/examples/tutorials/trace/README.md

 ![langchain-trace-detail](./img/langchain-trace-detail.png)

 #### **`@trace` to allow you trace for any function**
-More common scenario is the applicaton has complicated code structure, and developer would like to add trace on critical path that they would like to debug and monitor.
+More common scenario is the application has complicated code structure, and developer would like to add trace on critical path that they would like to debug and monitor.

 See the **[math_to_code](./math_to_code.py)** example.
 Execute `python math_to_code.py` will get an URL to display the trace records and trace details of each test.